Fresh food sees solid growth in 2025 despite headwinds

 KEY DATA FINDINGS

-Fish and seafood sales rise following the easing of inflationary pressures
+Fish and seafood sales struggle amid cost-of-living pressures

 Fruits in the United Kingdom